-The Children's Physiotherapy Team provides support for children and young people (aged 0-19 years) who have a condition that affects their movement, posture or physical skills development.
+The Children's Physiotherapy Team provides support for children and young people (aged 0 to 19 years) who have a condition that affects their movement, posture or physical skills development.

-The service is child/young person and family focussed.
-It aims to promote maximum independence and the ability of the child/young person to participate in family, school and social activities.
+The service is child, young person and family focussed.
+It aims to promote maximum independence and the ability of the child or young person to participate in family, school and social activities.

 Criteria for Referral

 Referrals into the Children's Physiotherapy service are accepted for: